Beginning piano lessons ... Help! My child is not wanting to go to lessons anymore!

 She is only 6 - that is so young - but completely aside from the musical aspects of this situation, it is important for her to understand that teachers, and people in general, who have become part of one's life, ought not to be tossed aside quickly without some consideration.

 I would NOT be concerned with note-reading, aside from note-reading games (you can find lots of good ideas around the internet - check out www.SusanParadis.com - she has lots of FREE games you can print out, and cute ideas & free music for little ones).
 Note-reading WILL come.
 One of my own daughters, a rather brilliant girl (didn't get it from me!) did not read until the age of 8.
 Eight!
 We were worried & frustrated.
 But inside a few months she was reading college-level English.

 Instead, I would seek out music that she loves, and see if her teacher would be willing to adapt it for her skill level.
 Every new piece of music will have some opportunity for note-reading practice, even if she quickly memorizes it.
 (Has she seen the newest Cinderella movie?
 There's a sweet song called "Lavender's Blue" that Cinderella sings, which is definitely an early beginner song.
-I have set the music for my youngest students, as the song is public domain.)
+I have made a setting of the music for my youngest students, as the song is public domain.)
 Have you tried the song "Indian Dance"?
 It gives children a feeling of power!

 I don't know your daughter, of course, but if you really believe that music must be an important part of her future, of her life, then I would be matter-of-fact about it.
 Not emotional, and not susceptible to tears & melt-downs on her part.
 If you are even-keeled with your little perfectionist, drama will be minimized.
 You need to be the adult.

 But don't hover - help her a little bit, but not too much.
 This needs to belong to her.
 Let her stumble around a bit with her new music, as long as you have a schedule that keeps bringing her back to it over the course of the week.